Canny the Robot

 Tags: art, design, opensource

 Built with Matt Wolfe at The Chaos Collective, A Pretty Dictionary was a quick 2-day sprint to hook up some simple HTML5 canvas drawing scripts with a word database.
 It's a race against the clock.
 Given a definition of the word, you have exactly 1 minute to sketch it and add it to the dictionary.
-It's a fun little experiment to play with, and perhaps someday we'll use the growing database of quick sketches to re-write stories or send pictogram emoticons.

 Try drawing a random word.